Haskeeb265/obsidian-vault/1 - Rough Notes/Network Layers and Protocols.md

 ##### Internet Protocol (IP):

 - IP delivers packets from host to destination on the basis of IP address in the packet header.
-- It is connectionless
+- It is connectionless; errors like data corruption, packet loss or duplication might occur.
--
+- Packets of connectionless protocols are